Can LLMs facilitate interpretation of pre-trained language models?: Introduction

-\paragraph{Probing Framework} We train linear probes \cite{belinkov:2017:acl} from GPT-annotated concept representations to predict a fine-grained property of interest.
-This enables investigating models for concepts beyond human-defined linguistic categories.
-For example, rather than probing for named entities, we can ask whether a model segregates male and female names? or probing for fine-grained concepts like a concept made from ``Cities in the southeastern United States''.
+\paragraph{Probing Framework} We train probes from GPT-annotated concept representations to explore concepts that go beyond conventional linguistic categories.
+For instance, instead of probing for named entities (e.g. \texttt{NE:PER}), we can investigate whether a model distinguishes between male and female names or probing for ``Cities in the southeastern United States'' instead of \texttt{NE:LOC}.

-\paragraph{Neuron Analysis} Another line of work that we illustrate to benefit from GPT-annotated latent concepts is the neuron analysis i.e. discovering neurons that capture certain concept.
-We obtained neuron rankings for latent concepts using a corpus-search method called as Probeless \cite{antverg2022on}.
-Such fine-grained interpertation analyses of latent spaces has various benefits such as identifying potential bias in pLMs \cite{garg2022identifying,delobelle-etal-2022-measuring}, editing the model for customized information by highlighting sub-modules (layer, blocks, neurons) that maintain such information \cite{bau2018identifying,geva-etal-2022-transformer,meng2023locating}.
-To summarize, we make the following contributions in this work:
+\paragraph{Neuron Analysis} Another line of work that we illustrate to benefit from GPT-annotated latent concepts is the neuron analysis i.e. discovering neurons that capture a linguistic phenomenon.
+In contrast to the holistic view offered by representation analysis, neuron analysis highlights the \emph{role of individual neurons} (or groups of them) within a neural network (\cite{sajjad-etal-2022-neuron}.
+We obtain neuron rankings for GPT-annotated latent concepts using a neuron ranking method called Probeless \cite{antverg2022on}.
+Such fine-grained interpertation analyses of latent spaces enable us to see \emph{how neurons distribute in hierarchical ontologies.} For instance, instead of simply identifying neurons associated with the \texttt{POS:Adverbs}, we can now uncover how neurons are distributed across sub-concepts such as adverbs of time (e.g., ``tomorrow'') and adverbs of frequency (e.g., ``daily'').
+Or instead of discovering neurons for named entities (e.g. \texttt{NE:PER}), we can discover neurons that capture ``Muslim Names'' versus ``Hindu Names''.

-\begin{itemize} \item We demonstrate that ChatGPT provides highly accurate and rich semantic labels to latent concepts learned in the pLMs. \item We trained probing classifiers on the latent representations to predict fine-grained concept of interest. \item We carry out neuron analysis on the latent representations to identify salient neurons that learn these concepts. \item We release \emph{Transformers Concept-Net}, a dataset comprising 39K annotated latent concepts. \end{itemize}